 “There is nothing you can learn from as much as a problem you cannot fully solve.
 Unsolved problems can be some of the greatest tormentors, but also the greatest teachers.
 Unsolved problems keep the mind hungry and the eyes open.” –Jonathan Zap

-The intention for my “Journey to Wholeness” series (January 3rd through March 14th) was to break mindsets, stimulate curiosity, and bring enlightenment to well-being—being well physically, emotionally, mentally, and spiritually.
-It was a nudge to NOT get caught up in labels—“short, fat, narrow-minded, empty-headed, New Age”—but to remain open-minded, non-judgmental of “other-mindedness.”
+My intention for my “Journey to Wholeness” series is to break mindsets, stimulate curiosity, and bring enlightenment to well-being—being well physically, emotionally, mentally, and spiritually.
+It is a nudge to drop labels—“short, fat, narrow-minded, empty-headed, New Age.”
+Remain open-minded, non-judgmental of “other-mindedness.”

-When we think we know the mind of God, spiritual growth is thwarted, and there’s no need for faith.
-It’s like a marksman or sharpshooter cutting off his trigger finger.
-He has no further use of his rifle.
+When we think we know the mind of God, spiritual growth is thwarted.
+Where is faith?
+If a marksman or sharpshooter cuts off his trigger finger, he has no further use of his rifle.

 By his writings, it seems that Nietzsche lost his faith at the age of 20.
 Regarding such, here is what he wrote in a letter to his sister: “Hence the ways of men part: if you wish to strive for peace of soul and pleasure, then believe; if you wish to be a devotee of truth, then inquire…”

 Was that his last hypothesis after meeting God, again?
 Who are we to judge?

 My point: if you have allowed disappointment from the actions, words, or behaviors of another human being, that’s no reason to throw in the towel on all humanity.
 The same goes for not receiving the answer you desired from your prayers, life plan, or religion.
 Continue seeking answers to these “unresolved problems.”
 Like Zap said, use them as your teachers.